arch2kx/BA-Popup-Interrupter/README.md

 ## Features

-- **Timed interruptions** — fixed interval or a random range, your choice
+- **Timed interruptions** give fixed interval or a random range, up to user
-- **Character selection** — shuffled deck (no repeats until the deck runs out), weighted odds per character, or lock it to a single character
+- **Character selection** includes shuffled deck (no repeats until the deck runs out), weighted odds per character, or lock it to a single character
-- **Per-character volume equalization** — clips are loudness-matched at build time so no character is jarringly louder than the rest
+- **Per-character volume equalization** makes clips loudness-matched at build time so no character is jarringly louder than the rest
-- **Do Not Disturb window** — silence popups during a set time range
+- **Do Not Disturb window** silences popups during a set time range
 - **Per-site blocking** — block the current site from the popup, or maintain a URL blacklist in settings
 - **Mute toggle, custom popup size/duration, custom image overrides** per character